PHASE: Physiology-Aware Hyperspectral Reconstruction via Object-to-Human Domain Adaptation: Evaluation

-\textbf{Experimental Environment.} All experiments in our work are implemented in PyTorch 1.12.1 and conducted under Python 3.7.16 running on an NVIDIA A40 GPU. \\ \textbf{Reconstruction Model Backbone.} In our experiments, we adopt MST++~\cite{cai2022mst++}, the winner of NTIRE 2022 spectral recovery challenge, as the backbone for all experiments. \\ \textbf{Training details.} The network was trained using the Adam optimizer for 1000 iterations with an initial learning rate of \(1 \times 10^{-4}\), which was updated using a decaying learning rate schedule.
-The batch sizes for source domain and unlabeled target domain data were set to 8, and the batch size for labeled target data was 1.
-We set the momentum for the EMA-based teacher model to \(m_{\text{ema}} = 0.99\), and the momentum for updating the endmember bank to \(m_{\text{end}} = 0.9\).
-The total loss combines supervised and unsupervised terms with weights \(\lambda_{\text{sup}} = 0.4\) and \(\lambda_{\text{un}} = 0.3\), respectively.
-Based on ablation studies~\ref{ablationstudy}, we set $\lambda_{\text{sup}} = 0.4$ and $\lambda_{\text{un}} = 0.3$ to balance reconstruction accuracy and domain adaptation.
-To mitigate overfitting and extract more information from unlabeled data, we employed weak-strong noise augmentations (\(\zeta\)), along with random flipping and random rotation.
-The input to the network consisted of randomly cropped \(256 \times 256\) sub-volumes with a stride of 128, and a sliding window strategy was used to obtain the final prediction results. \\ \textbf{Evaluation Metrics.} To comprehensively evaluate the effectiveness of our proposed method, we conduct quantitative assessments on both the hyperspectral image reconstruction and semantic segmentation tasks.
-For reconstruction, we adopt three widely used metrics: Structural Similarity Index (SSIM)\cite{wang2004image}, Spectral Angle Mapper (SAM)\cite{kruse1993spectral}, and Peak Signal-to-Noise Ratio (PSNR)~\cite{hore2010image}, which jointly assess structural fidelity, spectral accuracy, and overall image quality.
-For the segmentation task, we employ Pixel Accuracy (PA), Mean Pixel Accuracy (MPA), and Mean Intersection over Union (mIoU) to measure classification performance at both the pixel and class levels~\cite{long2015fully,everingham2010pascal}.
+All experiments are implemented in PyTorch 1.12.1 under Python 3.7.16 and conducted on an NVIDIA A800 GPU.
+We adopt MST++~\cite{cai2022mst++} as the reconstruction backbone.
+The network is trained using the Adam optimizer for 10,000 iterations with an initial learning rate of $1 \times 10^{-4}$, decayed via a cosine annealing schedule.
+The batch sizes are set to 8 for source-domain data, 8 for unlabeled target data, and 2 for labeled target data.
+The momentum for the EMA teacher model is set to $m_{\text{ema}} = 0.99$, and the momentum for updating the prototype bank is set to $m_{\text{pro}} = 0.9$.
+We set the softmax temperature to $\tau_p=0.2$ and the gate temperature to $\tau_g=0.1$.
+The unsupervised loss weight $\lambda_{\mathrm{un}}(t)$ is ramped up to $\lambda_{\max}{=}0.4$, and we set $\lambda_{\mathrm{pca}}{=}0.3$.
+For PCR masking, we set the channel-adaptive masking ratio bounds to $r_{\min}{=}0.3$ and $r_{\max}{=}0.7$.
+The prototype banks are constructed with $K{=}16$ target prototypes and $M{=}64$ source prototypes, determined based on ablation studies.
+To mitigate overfitting and enhance the utilization of unlabeled data, we apply weak/strong noise perturbations, flipping, and rotation.
+The input consists of cropped $256 \times 256$ patches with a stride of 128.
+A sliding-window strategy is used to generate the final full-resolution predictions.